ChairOfStructuralMechanicsTUM/SEA-Matlab-GUI/README.md

 ![](./screenshots/coupling_visualization.JPG)

-Some solution option (like the consideration of non-resonant transmission or in-plane waves) can be chosen.
-Also a path analyses via which subsystems the energy flows from one subsystem to another not adjacent (directly coupled) subsystem.
+Some solution options (like the consideration of non-resonant transmission or in-plane waves) can be chosen.
+Also a path analysis, which analyses the path via the energy flows from one subsystem to another not adjacent (directly coupled) subsystem.
 In this example none of the options are applied:

 ![](./screenshots/soultion_options.JPG)